Arrays, Linked Lists, Stacks, and Queues

 Linked lists

 A linked list stores elements in nodes that are scattered throughout memory, with each node containing a value and a pointer (reference) to the next node.
-Unlike arrays, linked lists do not require contiguous memory, and inserting or removing an element at a known position takes time — no shifting required.
+Unlike arrays, linked lists do not require contiguous memory, and inserting or removing an element at a known position takes time, with no shifting required.

 The trade-off is that random access is lost: to reach the th element, we must follow pointers from the head, taking time.